41Mo/hyprconfig/README.md

 - brillo as an brightness manager.
 - waybar as an status bar.
 - dunst as an notification daemon.
-- pipewire as an audio stack.
+- pipewire + wireplumber as an audio stack.
 - xdg-desktop-portal-hyprland as an portal.
 - polkit-kde-agent as an auth agent.
-- cliphist as an cipboard manager.
+- cliphist as an cipboard manager (wl-clipboard).

 ## Useful tools
 to configure qt and gtk themes